mohamadi7613/mycheat/django-rest.md

 class BookDetail(mixins.RetrieveModelMixin, generics.GenericAPIView):
-    queryset = Book.objects.all()                    # there is no need to recive pk from url serializer_class = BookSerializer
+    queryset = Book.objects.all()           # pk should send in http params but there is no need to recive pk from url serializer_class = BookSerializer
     def get(self, request, *args, **kwargs):
         pk = kwargs.get('pk')                       # there is no need for doing this